 The trip from Phnom Penh to Siem Reap takes about 6 hours give or take about thirty minutes.
 It’s a nice way to see a bit of the countryside; along the way you’ll see traditional Khmer homes, family gardens, rice paddies, flocks of ducks, and water buffalo being led home.
 The 38-foot buses seat 41 passengers and while there are no toilets on board, the bus stops at the 1.5 and 3.5 hour mark.
 The first stop isn’t always the same, but always has a relatively clean Western toilet.
 The other stop is a restaurant contracted by Giant Ibis called Banyan Tree on National Highway 6 near Kampong Thom.

 While on one hand, it does feel like a bit of a hustle to be forced to sit at a bus company-contracted restaurant for 30 minutes, there’s no way of avoiding this.
-Every bus company in the country stops at places that pay them for the business, and it will even happen when you take a private taxi.
-The plus side of Banyan Tree is that they have the same prices for Khmers and foreigners, an anomaly in the Cambodia rest stop world.
-The food is bland, and prices are typical rest stop levels (read: higher than you’d expect in Cambodia, but still not very expensive (dishes are priced between $3 and $5).
+Every bus company in Cambodia stops at places that pay them for the business, and it will even happen when you take a private taxi.
+The plus side of Banyan Tree is that they have the same prices for Khmers and foreigners, which is not typical.
+The food is ordinary, and prices are higher than you’d expect in Cambodia, but still not very expensive (dishes are priced between $3 and $5).
 They serve Western and Khmer food, such as hamburgers or Khmer curry, and they are efficient enough to make sure everyone has ordered and eaten in less than 30 minutes.
 And while Giant Ibis doesn’t own the place, they do hygiene inspections to make sure that everything is up to their standards.
 Moreover, the toilets are clean and have toilet paper.
 So overall, I can’t really complain.

-Onboard, Giant Ibis offer movies in English, which are generally family-friendly action movies — anything that was once a comic book seems to be fair game.
-Seats have individual switches for the speakers, so the noise is not quite as unbearable for those who aren’t interested in watching the movie, and as time progresses they have been lowering the volume, and sometimes skipping them entirely, perhaps recognizing that no one watches the movie anyway.
+Onboard, Giant Ibis offer movies in English, which are generally family-friendly action movies–anything that was once a comic book seems to be fair game.
+Seats have individual switches for the speakers, so the noise is not too loud for those who aren’t interested in watching the movie, and as time progresses they have been lowering the volume, and sometimes skipping them entirely, perhaps recognizing that no one watches the movie anyway.